mike-gangl/hackfest-25.4/README.md

 This section has all the steps to run the example template and see all the required technology in action.
 You **don’t have to use it**—it’s for inspiration or guidance.

+### 1️⃣ Fork this repository

+Use the fork option in the left-hand panel of the Bitbucket UI to create a copy of the repository for your own project.

-Clone the repository to your local environment
+Clone the forked repository to your local environment (replacing the URL below with your fork URL):

 ```
 git clone ssh://git@git.earthdata.nasa.gov:7999/ea/hackfest-25.4.git
 ```

-### 1️⃣ Choose your MCP implementation
+### 2️⃣ Choose your MCP implementation

 #### </> NodeJS